ieeeupsb/TISP-ws-python/README.md

 # TISP-ws-python

-This is a repo with the exercises for TISP workshops
+This is a repo with the exercises for TISP workshops!

+You can access the presentation [here](http://tiny.cc/ieee-tisp-python)!

 ## How to run this project